cscully-allison/data-ensemble-interview-artifacts/Codes.md

       - P1, P2
         - P2 "ut when I think nodes, I would think, like more like application, so there's like, an app here, the app here, and then when you run these applications, you know, you get, say, like for these two applications, there's ya know time for them."

+Drawing Anxiety
+- P1 - "Yeah, so, I'm not an artist, but I think you'll probably get the idea"
+- P3 - "Yeah, my handwriting is not the best, but this helps"
+- P4 - "Okay, yeah, this is kind of tricky.
+It has potential to get very messy."
+- P5 - "I'm really bad with drawing and let's try to come up as we go"

+Visualizing and Identifying patterns in ensemble data
+- P1 - " And then the more profiles you have, you just be able to visualize more of that.
+Those patterns happening as you have no more to more data points to kind of extrapolate?"
+-